-- (1) Self Certification/re-inspections will be conducted at least once a year by all qualified tow businesses.
-Unscheduled inspections of the qualified tow business may be conducted without notice by any Oregon State Police inspector to determine the fitness of tow trucks, facilities, and business records.
-These inspections shall be done during business hours. - (2)(a) In the event of missing or defective tow truck equipment that is not safety related, but that was required for initial approval, the Oregon State Police shall advise the qualified tow business of the defect.
-If the qualified tow business fails or refuses to repair the defect within 15 days of the notice, the defective truck will be removed from the list of tow vehicles in the qualified tow business's letter of appointment that are authorized for use in the Department's non-preference tow rotation list for the duration of the letter of appointment without renewal, until after the last day of authorization of the letter of appointment and the defect is repaired.
+(1) Self Certification/re-inspections will be conducted at least once a year by all qualified tow businesses.
+Unscheduled inspections of the tow business may be conducted without notice by any Oregon State Police inspector to determine the fitness of tow trucks, facilities, and business records.
+These inspections shall be done during business hours.

+(2)(a) In the event of missing or defective tow truck equipment that is not safety related, but that was required for initial approval, the Oregon State Police shall advise the tow business of the defect.
+If the tow business fails or refuses to repair the defect within 15 days of the notice, the defective truck will be suspended from the nonpreference list for the duration of the letter of appointment without renewal, until after the last day of authorization of the letter of appointment and the defect is repaired.